+Section F

-Section F Providing Service in Disadvantaged Communities
+Providing Service in Disadvantaged Communities

 The majority of the Fresno County Regional Transit Agency service area operates in disadvantaged communities as defined in the latest version of CalEnviroScreen 4.0.
 Social service organizations and non-governmental organizations across Fresno County have expressed the need for transportation services for their residents/clients to travel to jobs, healthcare appointments, training, and other quality-of-life locations.
 While some organizations provide limited transportation services, most lack the resources necessary to provide transportation or lack the funding to reach their full client base.
 The lack of transportation results in a high number of missed appointments, a lack of access to essential needs, and a lack of access to education and employment opportunities, which perpetuates the poverty cycle in many of these rural, disadvantaged communities.
 FCRTA is stretched to provide regular, fixed-route services to all areas of need throughout Fresno County.
-Operations are expensive because FCRTA must cover a 6,000 square mile area that consists of sparsely populated, low-density communities are left with gaps in access.
-FCRTA is working to apply innovative concepts to fill these gaps, including expanding EV micro-transit service, a system of solar microgrid mobility/resiliency hubs, and partnerships with affordable housing developers.
+Operations are expensive because FCRTA must cover a 6,000 square mile area that consists of sparsely populated, low-density communities that are many miles away from one another and services located in the City of Fresno.
+As a result, communities are left with gaps in access.
+FCRTA is working to apply innovative concepts to fill these gaps, including expanding EV microtransit service, a system of solar microgrid mobility/resiliency hubs, and partnerships with affordable housing developers.